-If you’ve made it past the first two steps, congratulations are in order!
+Congratulations are in order if you’ve made it past the first two steps!
 With demand for warehouse space for rent and lease outpacing supply, you should consider yourself quite lucky.
 Nonetheless, coming to a lease agreement on your space can be equally as challenging a process.

 Do your homework on the landlord.
 Perform due diligence on the landlord before signing anything.
-Figuring out beforehand what kind of person you’ll be dealing with, whether they’re recognizable in the community, or if they have legal problems, can save you and your business from unnecessary hassle.
-A quick online search may uncover a few informational tidbits, but don’t hesitate to reach out to consumer protection agencies or the local courthouse.
+Figuring out beforehand what kind of person you’ll be dealing with, whether they’re recognizable in the community or have legal problems, can save you and your business from unnecessary hassle.
+A quick online search may uncover a few informational tidbits but don’t hesitate to reach out to consumer protection agencies or the local courthouse.
 You may also want to check the experiences of any current tenants.

 Be aware of your obligations.
-As with the net lease option, you may end up having responsibilities that exceed the minimum.
+As with the net lease option, you may have responsibilities that exceed the minimum.
 For example, your new landlord may ask your company to foot the bill for (1) general maintenance; (2) various repairs; (3) installation costs for climate-related additions such as heating, ventilation, and air conditioning.
-Move-in costs could be a substantial negotiating piece affecting your expenses, so make sure you inquire early in the process.
+Move-in costs could be a substantial negotiating piece affecting your expenses, so inquire early.

 Step 4: Organize Your New Industrial Space